 - Qualia Mind is expensive AF.
 Not quite as expensive as Qualia Original Stack, but still way more expensive than most brain health supplements.

 - The Neurohacker Collective “collectivist” ethos comes across as strange to me.
-As I read Neurohacker Collective’s mission to “help build global alliance of responsible, empowered individuals and like minded groups” (which seems to have been removed from their website), I imagine Dostoevsky rolling around in his grave.
-Nootropics are for individual empowerment, not hive-mind collectivism… But we can just chalk that “Con” up to personal, philosophical differences.
+As I read Neurohacker Collective’s mission to “help build global alliance of responsible, empowered individuals and like minded groups” (which seems to have been removed from their website), I can’t help but roll my eyes.
+Nootropics are for personal health/performance enhancement.
+They function on the level of the individual.
+Let’s not bullshit ourselves here with this “come together” nonsense.

 Pricing